chuckyee/chuckyee.github.io/_posts/2017-08-22-cardiac-segmentation.md

 function.
 We use the usual "hard" dice coefficient to report the classification performance.

-In our training experiments, we varied the following hyperparameters:
+In our training runs, we varied the following hyperparameters:
 * Batch normalization
 * Dropout
 * Learning rate